kiyagak/Splunk-Portfolio/EC2-Add-Static-Data.md

 ## Objective
-The goal is to make Splunk ingest static data.
+The goal is to make Splunk ingest static data on an AWS EC2 instance that has an Ubuntu operating system.
+The data must be searchable and we must change the data fields to fields that are easily understood.

 ## Download the Data Source